Medieval Arab attitudes to Black people: Stereotypes about Black people

 More positive discussions of Black people, such as those of al-Jāḥiẓ, al-Bayhaqī (in his Virtues and Vices; d.
 1066) and al-Suyūṭī (in his Promenade in Preference among Whites, Blacks and Coloured; d.
 1505), or admiring portrayals of the visit of Mansa Musa to Cairo and Mecca, do exist.
 But they tend to position their virtues as being in spite of their blackness, whether discussing Black people as individuals or as a nation.
+Al-Idrisi's thirteenth-century description of Africa is especially positive, while the Muqaddima of the fourteenth-century Ibn Khaldūn is particularly noted for dismissing the idea of the Curse of Ham and explaining skin-colour as produced by environmental conditions.